Curved origami and tangent developables

 flat template for tangent developable.

 For drawing club, I wanted a large mathematical object for people to draw.
 So I scaled this idea up.
-I went to the art store, and bought a huge cutting matt out of 3mm thick cardboard.
-This had heft, but could still flex.
-Then, I folded it in half, cut something like the curve above into each half, and taped them together.
+I went to the art store, and bought a huge cutting mat out of 3mm thick cardboard.
+The mat had heft, but could still flex.
+I folded the mat in half, cut something like the curve above into each half, and taped them together.
 I bought some brass tube which I could bend into shape, and traced out some roughly helical shape.
-Finally, i fed the brass rod between the two sheets of my paper.
+Finally, I fed the brass rod between the two sheets of my paper.
 It immediately popped into 3D, forming a reasonably sturdy shape whose central spine conformed to the curve of the brass rod.
-It’s such a fast way to make a big three dimensional sculpture!
+It’s such a fast way to make a three dimensional sculpture!
 This one is 3 feet to the side.
 I sewed the rod in with the paper, which make it sturdier and look cooler, but you don’t have to.

 A large curving tangent developable, lounging on the couch